mjavascript/mastering-modular-javascript/readme.md

 👏 **Contribute** to the [source code repository][contrib] on *GitHub*
 🦄 **Read** the free [HTML version of the book][toc] on *Pony Foo*

-This book focuses on two aspects of JavaScript development: modularity and ES6 features.
+This book focuses on two aspects of JavaScript development: modularity and leveraging ES6 features.
 You’ll learn how to tackle application development by following a scale-out approach.
 As pieces of your codebase grow too big, you can break them up into smaller modules.

 ## Mastering Modular JavaScript is Free to Read!